-Residents whose housekeeping habits pose a non-emergency health or safety risk, encourage insect or rodent infestation, or cause damage to the unit are in violation of the lease.
-In these instances, GHA will provide proper notice of a lease violation.
-A re-inspection will be conducted within 30 days to confirm the resident has complied with the requirement to abate the problem.
+Residents whose housekeeping habits pose an emergency, health or safety risk, encourage insect or rodent infestation, or cause damage to the unit are in violation of the lease.

+A re-inspection will be conducted within 15 calendar days to confirm that the resident has complied with the requirement to abate the problem.
+Failure to abate the problem or allow for a re-inspection is considered a violation of the lease and may result in termination of tenancy.